philipMLdatascientist/CRISP-DM-Methodology/README.md

 - I will use the 1.5 * min/max interquartile method to remove all outliers from year, price, and odomoter features.

 - If year and odomoter features have zero, they will remain in the dataset.
-However, if price has zero, then I wil remove these samples from the dataset.
+However, if price has zero, then I will remove these samples from the dataset.

 - There are 42 different values in the manufacturer categorical feature.